Joanne Herring: Marshall Plan Charities

-In 2009, Herring founded Marshall Plan Charities, which seeks to "complement the ongoing U.S. military effort in Afghanistan by rapidly and effectively redeveloping normal, healthy civilian life village by village."
+In 2009, Herring founded Marshall Plan Charities, which seeks to "complement the ongoing U.S. military effort in Afghanistan by rapidly and effectively redeveloping normal, healthy civilian life village by village".
 The organization unites the efforts of various NGOs concerned with the Afghan people in hopes of providing villages with clean water, food, healthcare, schools, and jobs.

 Involvement with Zia-ul-Haq

-Herring is known for her long association and political engagement with president of Pakistan Zia-ul-Haq.
-Her contacts with Zia dated back to the early 1970s, when he, as brigadier-general, was a contingent commander of Pakistani military formations in Jordan.
+Herring is known for her long association and with president of Pakistan Zia-ul-Haq.
+Her contacts with Zia dated back to the early 1970s, when he, as a brigadier-general, was a contingent commander of Pakistani military formations in Jordan.
 In 1980, Zia convened and held a dinner in honor of Robert and Joanne Herring in Islamabad.
 About the military intelligence program run against the prime minister Zulfikar Bhutto, Herring reportedly defended Zia's action.
 She also wrote that [Zulfikar] Bhutto "was tried by his own judges and convicted of murder.
 The Koran serves as the unofficial constitution of Pakistan.
 It exacts an eye for an eye and a tooth for a tooth.
 If you murder, you must die.
 The only thing Zia did was to not commute Bhutto's sentence.
 In a country whose constitution demanded capital punishment for murder, Zia could not violate the Law."

 In Charlie Wilson's War, George Crile III maintained that "Herring was said to have been a most trusted American adviser in President Zia's administration."
 It was Herring who acquainted Charlie Wilson with Zia who later secured major funding for Pakistan's anti-communist policies.

-Over the years, Herring's influence on Zia and his military administration grew further, and Zia became so enamoured with her that he would interrupt cabinet meetings to take her call.
+Over the years, Herring's influence on Zia and his military administration grew further, and Zia became so enamored with her that he would interrupt cabinet meetings to take her call.
 Said Foreign minister Yaqub Khan in his memoirs: "She absolutely had his ear, it was terrible!"
 Zia neglected protocols and dismayed the Foreign Office when he appointed her his honorary consul at the Houston-based Consulate-General of Pakistan.
 In a public ceremony held in Pakistan, Zia personally honored her with Pakistan's highest civilian honor, the Tamgha-e-Quaid-e-Azam (lit.
 Jinnah Medal).
 She paid tribute to Zia in her 2011 autobiography.

-Husain Haqqani, former Pakistan Ambassador and former adviser to three Pakistani prime ministers, described Herring as "known more for glamour than for political wisdom," and Zia "showered her with hospitality to use her connections."
+Husain Haqqani, former Pakistan Ambassador and former adviser to three Pakistani prime ministers, described Herring as "known more for glamour than for political wisdom", and Zia "showered her with hospitality to use her connections".
 Haqqani described her as knowing "little about the country," criticizing her for inaccurately describing Pakistan as an "Arab nation" in her memoirs.